a-code-ninja/games/01-Pugilica/CARDS.md

 Land an uppercut on your opponent.

-Your opponent looses three stamina tokens.
+Your opponent looses three stamina tokens, but you must skip your next turn.

 ### Quick Jab x4